 Tourism (and its attendant infrastructure changes) is Palau’s main industry.
 Our major draws are our diverse and pristine marine environment, making it a world-class diving centre, and a tropical island beauty.
 Visitors mainly come from Taiwan, Japan, China and the US.
 A number of British tourists also visit Palau every year.

-China Airlines, Philippine Airlines, Korean Air, Asiana Aiirlines, United Airlines and Mega Maldives have direct flights to Palau from Taiwan, Philippines, Korea, Guam and Hong Kong.
-Japan Airlines runs chartered flights from Tokyo.
+China Airlines, Korean Air, Asiana Aiirlines, Japan Airlines and United Airlines have direct flights to Koror Airport, Palau from Taiwan, Korea and Guam.